mainkoon81/Study-V004-Statistical-Model-Collection-IV/README.md

 [Note] Kaplan-Meier method and log-rank tests explore the relation between one predictor and mortality variable over time but they can only manage **one predictor**.
 In contrast, `Cox proportional hazards model` can handle multiple predictors as a type of regression.

 ## Basic Cox Proportional Hazards Model
+The major theoretical development that this model provides is the ability to model **covariate effects** `in the presence of censored observations`.

 'hazard' is having the outcome of interest (a risk of the event happening as a given moment) in time.
 The way the hazard changes over time is called the `hazard rate` which can be a pdf.
 The thing is hazard function `λ(t)` is the probability of the event happening at time `t`, given that it has not yet happened.
 In other words, `λ(t)` is the probability of dying at time `t` **having not dying up to time `t`**.
  - Usually in survival analysis, we are interested in the difference between `survival curves`(S(t) vs t) of different groups of patients.
  - 'proportional hazards' means that the hazards assumed by the model is proportional!
 For example, the hazard pattern in young patients should be proportional to those whon are old...?
 The proportionality of hazards is crucial and should be tested..